 Average yearly salary for cosmetology in Connecticut

-The Connecticut cosmetology industry has a bright outlook in the coming years, with a 19% projected job growth for hairdressers, hairstylists, and cosmetologists by 2030.
-This estimated growth is much faster than average for all occupations.
+The Connecticut cosmetology industry has a bright outlook in the coming years, with a 12% projected job growth for Colorado hairdressers, hairstylists, and cosmetologists by 2028

 Cosmetologists also make a decent living in the state.
 According to the Bureau of Labor Statistics (BLS), cosmetologists in Connecticut earned an average salary of $35,180 ($16.91 per hour) in 2021.
 These wages are on par with the rest of the U.S. In 2021, hairdressers, hairstylists, and cosmetologists nationwide earned an average of $35,990 per year or $17.30 per hour.

 Salaries for cosmetologists in metropolitan areas in Connecticut are:

 |New Haven, CT||$26,040|

 What to Expect From a Cosmetology Program in Connecticut

 To become a licensed hairdresser in Connecticut, you have to complete at least 1,500 training hours from a board-approved beauty school.
 Connecticut provides a complete list of approved cosmetology, hairdresser, and barber schools.

 All beauty schools in the state must get approval by obtaining a certificate of authorization from the Office of Higher Education and the Connecticut Board of Examiners before instructing students.
 New schools also need to provide a letter of intent, a list of instructors, and the curriculum they plan to use.